RobertoRoos/sawIntuitiveResearchKitWiki/Calibration.md

 ```
 Make sure you use the same `sawRobotIO1394-XXX-00000.xml` for the calibration script and the console application!
 The file name can be found in the console-PSM2.json file you're using.

+The calibration script will query the arm serial number from the XML file and will display it.
+The console application will do the same and display the serial number in the IO Qt widget.
+This ensures that both applications are using an XML file specific to the arm you are trying to calibrate.
+But, if you happen to use different copies of the configuration file for your arm, the current system has no way to detect it.
+So, make sure you are using the same file for both applications (console and calibration script).

 You will have to acknowledge a few prompt messages:
 ```
 Calibrating scales using encoders as reference